dynamsoft-docs/barcode-reader-docs-mobile/programming/android/samples/general.md

 **View the Sample(s)**

-- <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/Objective-C/GeneralSettingsObjC/" target="_blank">Objective-C General Settings Sample</a>
-- <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/Swift/GeneralSettingsSwift/" target="_blank">Swift General Settings Sample</a>
+- <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/GeneralSettings" target="_blank">Android (Java) General Settings Sample</a>

 ## Scan Mode

+- Video Barcode Decoding
   - Continuous Scan: Decode the barcodes from the video streaming continuously.
-You can add
   - One-off Scan: Stop scanning when a barcode is decoded from the video streaming.
+- Image Barcode Decoding: Decode from an image file, a file in memory, a base64 string, a pixel buffer or a Bitmap.

 The video barcode decoding of Dynamsoft Barcode Reader is designed to be continuous, which means once you triggered method `startScanning`, the video barcode decoding will not stop until you call method `stopScanning`.
 The **One-off Scan** mode of **GeneralSettings sample** is configured by triggering `stopScanning` when the barcode results are returned by `textResultCallback`.